OpenCTI-Platform/opencti/docs/docs/deployment/connectors.md

     | INTERNAL_IMPORT_FILE | Connector           | Import data with the connector user.                   |
     | INTERNAL_EXPORT_FILE | Administrator       | Export data with the user who requested the export.    |
     | STREAM               | Connector           | Consume the streams with the connector user.           |

+### Parameters

+In addition to these 2 parameters, connectors have other mandatory parameters that need to be set in order to get them work.

 Here is an example of a connector `docker-compose.yml` file:
 ```yaml